Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • treatment of diseases and elimination of factors contributing to the development and progression of the disease.

-Nutrition rules for sphenoiditis
+Dietary rules for sphenoiditis

-Products that include a large number of lactose are:
+Products containing large number lactose are:

 • milk;